The Ultimate Minimalist Travel Packing List

 1. Wheeled suitcase

-I use my Amazon hard shell carry-on whenever I want something sturdier and can’t be bothered with having weight on my body.
+I use my Monos Carry-On or my slightly larger Paraval Aviator Carry-On Plus whenever I want something sturdier and can’t be bothered with having weight on my body.
 It’s roomy and super sleek-looking.
 Spinner wheel hardshell cases are the future!

 2. Travel backpack